-Grocery or department store locations aren’t the only markets that can benefit from shop-along research, but brands who sell their products in these locations too.
+Grocery or department store locations aren’t the only markets that can benefit from shop-along research, brands sell their products in these locations too.

 To blind the study, a shop-along company would intercept customers on the spot.

-The interviewer would list off different products (eggs, milk, etc.) to determine if laundry detergent is on the customer’s grocery list.
-For the purpose of this type of shop-along research, it’s best that participant is shopping in an unbiased and natural environment.
+The interviewer would list different products (eggs, milk, etc.) to determine if laundry detergent is on the customer’s grocery list.
+For this type of shop-along research, the participant should be shopping in an unbiased and natural environment.

 Once reached the laundry detergent aisle, an interviewer will ask the same questions as any other product.